bdura/cloud/docs/environment/index.md

 To code efficiently, you'll need a great coding environment.
 This section proposes a set of tools that should make your life much easier.

+By the way, you should really learn [Markdown](https://commonmark.org/).